-In Great Designs, students will investigate and make judgments to create an item designed to incorporate motion and force and an Electric Vehicle using computer aided manufacturing (Laser Cutter and 3D Printers).
+In Great Designs, students will investigate and make judgments to create an item designed to incorporate motion and force in the form of an aerodynamic electric vehicle using computer aided manufacturing (Laser Cutter and 3D Printers).
 Students will explore how the characteristics and properties of materials are combined with force, motion and energy to create engineered solutions.
 They critically analyse factors (including social, ethical and sustainability considerations) that have an impact on designed solutions for global preferred futures and apply design thinking as they create.

-YEAR 9 Food and Fibre - Under the Dome
+YEAR 9 Food and Materials - Under the Dome